 He has the look of someone who has seen and done unspeakable things.

-Now Republic of Ireland’s assistant manager and a regular pundit for ITV, Keane continues to terrify and amuse – depending on how far away from him you are – on a regular basis.
+Now Republic of Ireland’s assistant manager and a regular pundit, Keane continues to terrify and amuse – depending on how far away from him you are – on a regular basis.

-Here are nine of the quotes from his post-playing career that sum it up best…
+Here are 11 quotes from his post-playing career that sum it up best…

 “If I was a team-mate of his, I’d kick him up and down the training pitch.
 Some of the senior players have got to get hold of him.
 A talented, talented boy, but his attitude, even last night, was like a spoiled child.
 It’s just absolutely ridiculous” – on Eden Hazard’s strop

 Roy Keane knows that you’re scum.
 Sub-human scum.
 He doesn’t need to say it.
 To go to the trouble of articulating why is so far beneath him that it barely even registers as an impulse.